kunalj101/python_intro_hackathon/chapter5.md

 ```

 *** =instructions
-Perform Label encoding for categories of variable "Married"
+Perform Label encoding for categories of variable "Married" and save it as a new variable "Married1" in the DataFrame

 *** =hint